US diplomat worried about pandemic, food supply in N Korea - News Break

 South Korea’s spy agency told lawmakers this month that North Korea hasn’t received any foreign coronavirus vaccine.
 COVAX, the U.N.-backed program to ship COVID-19 vaccines worldwide, said in February that North Korea could receive 1.9 million doses in the first half of the year.
 But UNICEF, which procures and delivers vaccines on behalf of COVAX, said recently that North Korea hasn’t even completed the paperwork for receiving the vaccines and that it was unclear when they could be delivered.

-After Seoul, Sherman is to travel to Mongolia and then China, the North’s last major ally and benefactor.
-She will be the highest-ranking U.S. official to visit China since President Joe Biden was inaugurated in January.
+After Seoul, Sherman is to travel on to Mongolia and then China, the North’s last major ally and aid benefactor.
+She’ll be the highest-ranking U.S. official to visit China since President Joe Biden was inaugurated in January.

-During her visit to the northeastern Chinese city of Tianjin on Sunday, Sherman said she will discuss North Korea with Chinese officials, saying Beijing “certainly has interests and thought” on it.
+During her visit to the northeastern Chinese city of Tianjin on Sunday, Sherman said she’ll discuss North Korea with Chinese officials, saying Beijing “certainly has interests and thought” on it.

-Choi said China knows it can play “a very important role” in efforts to bring back North Korea to talks.
+Choi said China knows well it can play “a very important role” in efforts to bring back North Korea to dialogue.
 He said Sherman’s China trip would be “very meaningful” and that Seoul and Washington have a shared responsibility for Beijing to play its role.

-Ahead of the meeting with Sherman, China has adopted a confrontational tone, reflecting the sharp deterioration in relations that began under Trump and continued under Biden.

-The U.S. is “defining China as a competitor, provoking confrontation, and containing and suppressing China’s development,” Chinese Foreign Ministry spokesperson Zhao Lijian said at a daily briefing in Beijing.
-“The U.S. side has been calling for dialogue with China from a position of strength, which only reflects its arrogance and hegemony.”

 Comments / 0